ptlis/shell-command/README.md

 ## Mocking

-Mock implementations of the Command, Result & Builder interfaces are provided to aid testing.
+Mock implementations of the Command & Builder interfaces are provided to aid testing.

 By type hinting against the interfaces, rather than the concrete implementations, these mocks can be injected & used to return pre-configured result objects.